-- 1. Complete the Accommodation Request Form - 2.
-Supporting documentation is required for all students requesting accommodations through Student Disability Services.
+1. Complete the Accommodation Request Form

+- 2. Supporting documentation is required for all students requesting accommodations through Student Disability Services.
 The documentation must be from a medical provider (such as a doctor, psychologist, psychiatrist, etc.) or from testing services (such as Wechsler Adult Intelligence Scale and other tests).
 The documentation should be on letterhead from the provider or service company.
 The documentation is kept on file in Student Disability Services for verification purposes. - 3.
 Turn in a copy of the above items via one of the options listed below: - 4.
-Fax 602.589.2652 (All documents must contain the student's name and be addressed: Attn: Disabilities Coordinator) - Email disabilityoffice@gcu.edu please put the students name in the subject line of the email (last, first) - Hand Delivery Take requests to the Kaibab building through the Ground Advisement Team and ask for Student Disability Services
+Fax 602.589.2652 (All documents must contain the student's name and be addressed: Attn: Disabilities Coordinator) - Email disabilityoffice@gcu.edu please put the students name in the subject line of the email (last, first) - 6.
+Hand Delivery SDS Office on the GCU Main Campus (Building 47)